n3r4zzurr0/range-slider-input/README.md

     Default value: `[false, false]`

     Array of two Booleans which specify if the lower and upper thumbs are disabled or not, respectively.
+If only one Boolean value is passed instead of an array, the value will apply to both thumbs.

 *   ####  `orientation`